Favorite Chocolate Babka Made Simpler with a Bread Machine

 • Remove the dough from the fridge and roll it into a 26 x 16-inch rectangle or as thin as possible without making holes.
 Spread the chocolate filling to the edges on all but the short side farthest away from you.
 An offset knife or small silicone spatula will help spread the chocolate evenly.

-• Begin with the short side closest to you and roll the dough like a jellyroll.
-Roll the dough tightly but don’t stretch the dough.
+• Begin with the short side closest to you and shape the dough like a jellyroll.
+Roll the dough tightly, but don’t stretch the dough.
 Once rolled, pinch the seam to seal.
 Place the roll into the freezer for 10 minutes to make the next step easier.
 (If you are using a silicone mat, use it to hold and transfer the roll to the freezer.)

 • Remove the roll from the freezer.
-Use a pizza cutter or large knife to slice the roll in half lengthwise.
+Use a bench knife, pizza cutter, or large knife to slice the roll in half lengthwise.
 Try not to backtrack.

 • Place the halves parallel to each other and side by side with the cut surfaces facing up.
 Pick up one half and drape it across the middle of the other half.
 Take the half underneath and drape it over the top.
 Continue twisting as you work towards each end.
 (See the video.)